Staub Braiser – Premium French Cast Iron Cookware

 The Last Braiser You'll Ever Need: Staub's Timeless Classic

-Crafted from premium enameled cast iron braiser, this made in France braiser delivers unmatched heat distribution and moisture retention for perfect results every time.
+Crafted from premium enameled cast iron, this Made in France braiser delivers excellent heat distribution and moisture retention for consistently reliable results.
 Its innovative self-basting lid and durable construction make it an heirloom-quality piece that will serve generations of home cooks.

 Staub Braiser – French Cast Iron Excellence for Your Kitchen